Lombeira/projetos_trybe/README.md

 # projetos_trybe
-This repository stores all the projects i've mand in Trybe
+This repository stores all the projects I have made in Trybe